01Who operates this

 Because the app stores your data on your device rather than on our servers, the most effective way to delete everything is to uninstall the app.
 That removes your session cookie, bookmarks, vote history, theme preferences, and cached summaries.

-For any other request — access, correction, deletion of anonymized proxy logs, or a general question about your data — email support@hackerwire.app and we will respond.
+For any other request — access, correction, or a general question about your data — email support@hackerwire.app and we will respond.

 07Children